LuckPerms/LuckPerms/README.md

 * **Vault Support** - hooks into Vault to integrate with other plugins
 * **Developer API** - easily integrate LuckPerms into your own projects
 * **Advanced action logging** - keep track of permission changes over time
+* **Easily switch between storage systems** - export a log file from one datastore and import it into another
 * **Easy and simple setup and configuration using commands** - no editing yml files, yuck
 * **Negated permissions and groups** - define special rules for certain users/groups
 * **Regex permissions** - define special permissions using regex